OK, first up: caveats.

 A few months ago I began to link virginity with waiting.
 Not in the tired ‘wait until marriage’ sense, I mean in a very broad sense.
 I began to see virginity itself as a symbol for waiting, and waiting for Jesus in particular.
 It made sense to me then that you get the virgins at the end of Revelation who have waited for Jesus to come.
 You have to wait.
 Not until marriage — until the fullness of time.
 Until you’re grown.
 Until you’re ready.
 Until everything is ready.
 Mature.

-And for me this made sense as an image because it meant that those who were violated the principles of godly waiting and godly hope, were those who tried to short-cut their hope and didn’t wait.
+And for me this made sense as an image because it meant that those who violated the principles of godly waiting and godly hope, were those who tried to short-cut their hope and didn’t wait.
 They are the ones who are not the ‘true virgins’ in this theological sense.

 Not only does that suddenly add a whole load of layers to the parable of the ten virgins, but it also adds a layer to the parable of the prodigal son.
 Failing to wait is about demanding your inheritance now.
 It’s about being impatient with God.
 Yes, the younger son wasted his money on wild living, but he turned his back on this theological principle behind virginity when he refused to wait for the good things that were coming to him and indeed promised to him.